Simulate a Mobile Robot in a Warehouse Using Gazebo

 Review the Execute Tasks for a Warehouse Robot example for the workflow of path planning and navigating in a warehouse scenario.

-Review the Control A Differential-Drive Robot in Gazebo With Simulink example for basic steps of collecting sensor data and controlling a robot in Gazebo.
+Review the Control Differential Drive Robot in Gazebo with Simulink example for basic steps of collecting sensor data and controlling a robot in Gazebo.

 Open the model.